The Best Pubs in Melbourne CBD for a Bevvy and a Bite

 The Drunken Poet

-Just a jig from the CBD, The Drunken Poet is more than a pub—it’s a proper institution.
-Tucked beside Queen Vic Market, this West Melbourne gem hums with Irish soul: dim-lit, whiskey-warmed, and alive with song six nights a week.
-The walls are lined with poets, the Guinness is textbook, and the welcome’s always warm.
-There’s no kitchen flash here—just a toastie, a pint, and charm you can’t fake.
-A must-visit for any pub connoisseur worth their salt.
+Just a jig from the CBD, The Drunken Poet is more than a pub — it’s an institution.
+Tucked beside Queen Vic Market, this West Melbourne staple brims with Irish soul: dim-lit, whiskey-warmed, and alive with song six nights a week.
+The walls pay tribute to great poets, the Guinness is textbook, and the welcome always genuine.
+There’s no kitchen flair here — just a perfect toastie, a flawless pint, and the kind of charm you can’t manufacture.
+A must-visit for any pub lover worth their salt.

 65 Peel Street, West Melbourne